Puli: Dog Breed Profile and Information

 Care

-Puli owners have a choice between keeping their dog’s coat clipped, brushed out, or corded.
+Puli owners can choose between keeping their dog’s coat clipped, brushed out, or corded.
 The dog’s coat looks like thick ropes when left corded.
 The hair of a Puli grows continually and may reach the ground as they grow older.

 With these long, thick corded coats, Pulik can appear to glide across the ground as if their legs are nearly hidden beneath the cords.

-The dog’s cord forms naturally the way some humans are able to grow their locks naturally.
+The dog’s cord forms naturally the way some humans can grow their locks naturally.
 Nevertheless, help is needed to help separate the mats attached to their skin.

 Owners should be able to groom their Puli’s coat so it does not form one large mat.